oliviaylee/oliviaylee.github.io/_pages/portfolio.md

 Commentaries
 ======
+<span style="color:#52ADC8">**The Future of Human-Machine Interaction: Keeping Humans in the Loop**</span> [\[paper\]](/files/2022-fall-ospoxfrd29-paper.pdf){:target="_blank"} <br>
+  <sub>*Final paper for Stanford's OSPOXFORD 29: AI & Society (Fall 2022).
+  Many leading researchers warn of powerful, superhuman AI systems that pose an existential threat to humans in the imminent future.
+The doomsday ending that humans will be demolished in the fierce intelligence competition with AI systems, while remarkably enduring, is a narrow view that distracts us from active measures that can be taken in the present day.
+I assert that a key tenet of AI development going forward should be keeping humans in the loop.
+There are two broad classes of problems where AI will foreseeably be applied: non-immediate decision making (e.g., data analytics and robotics) and time-sensitive, safety-critical decision making (e.g., autonomous vehicles and aircraft).
+This distinction is key to understanding how to best facilitate human-AI collaboration in each case.
+I then evaluate three concrete technical developments that make tangible the notion of keeping humans in the loop of AI development and deployment.</sub> <br>
+  <sub style="font-size:11px">*Topics: Human-AI Interaction, AI Safety, Human-In-The-Loop Development, Decision-Making*</sub>

 <span style="color:#52ADC8">**When Worlds Collide: Challenges and Opportunities in Virtual Reality**</span> [\[paper\]](/files/2021-fall-history44q-paper.pdf){:target="_blank"} [\[publication\]](https://ojs.stanford.edu/ojs/index.php/sjfgss/article/view/2109){:target="_blank"} <br>
   <sub>*Final paper for Stanford's HISTORY 44Q: Gendered Innovations in Science, Medicine, Engineering, and Environment (Fall 2021).<br>
   Published in peer-reviewed journal, Embodied: The Stanford Undergraduate Journal of Feminist, Gender, and Sexuality Studies*<br>